flaviostutz/common-targets/README.md

 - "publish"
   - uploads the versioned software package to the registries it's supposed to be released, such as pypi, npm, DockerHub, GitHub Releases, Blob Storage etc
-  - depends on a package be prepared with proper release notes and versioning (normally via "release")
+  - depends on a package be prepared with proper release notes and versioning (done normally via "release -> package")

 - "deploy"
   - provision this software on a running environment (such as a cloud provider, target on-premisse server, desktop machine)